-- Commercial Certified Applicator personnel within the department of Athletics and Grounds at Facilities who have fulfilled their state regulatory requirements and have been determined by the Commonwealth of Massachusetts to be competent in the use and handling of pesticides.
-Commercially Certified Applicators must have proven their competency by demonstrating both practical and written knowledge, before certification is granted.
-Under the direction or supervision of the Commercial Certified Applicator, a non-certified applicator working for the college can carry out the application of pesticides - Emergency Waiver a single use waiver issued to the childcare center, school, or a school aged program by the Board of Health Agent, Health Department, or the Department of Food and Agriculture.
-It can only be issued in case of emergency and when there are no other viable alternatives to the use of chemicals. - Foliar Applications of Pesticides technique of treating plants by application directly to the leaves of the plant, through absorption - Indoor Pesticide Application An indoor pesticide application is one where the applicator is standing inside of the facility making a pesticide application, or one where the applicator is standing outside of the facility and making the pesticide application towards the interior of the building - MADCR Massachusetts Department of Conservation and Recreation - Pest A pest is any animal, disease, fungus, insect, nematode, rodent, weed or other form of terrestrial or aquatic life form that is injurious to other animals, farms, humans, plants, property, public health, structures, the environment, or interferes with economic activities such as but not limited to agriculture and logging. - Public Nuisance Pests plant diseases, insects, and related pests which are declared to be "public nuisances" by the state.
-They include; - o Gypsy and brown tail moths, tent caterpillars, cankerworms, oriental hag moths, fall webworms, Japanese beetles, pine loopers, and elm leaf beetles which damage forest and shade tree foliage; - o Diseases and leaf eating and sucking insects which damage forests and shade trees; and o Beetles which spread Dutch Elm Disease. - Turf Pest Any organism causing measurable deterioration in the esthetic or functional value of turf, such as, but not limited to diseases, insects, rodents and weeds. - Pesticide A pesticide is any substance or mixture of substances that is used to destroy, prevent, repel, or mitigate any pest and any substance or mixture of substances used as a plant defoliate, desiccate or growth regulator.
+- Emergency Waiver a single use waiver issued to the childcare center, school, or a school aged program by the Board of Health Agent, Health Department, or the Department of Food and Agriculture.
+It can only be issued in case of emergency and when there are no other viable alternatives to the use of chemicals. - Indoor Pesticide Application An indoor pesticide application is one where the applicator is standing inside of the facility making a pesticide application, or one where the applicator is standing outside of the facility and making the pesticide application towards the interior of the building - Pest A pest is any animal, disease, fungus, insect, nematode, rodent, weed or other form of terrestrial or aquatic life form that is injurious to other animals, farms, humans, plants, property, public health, structures, the environment, or interferes with economic activities such as but not limited to agriculture and logging. - Public Nuisance Pests plant diseases, insects, and related pests which are declared to be "public nuisances" by the state.
+They include; - Gypsy and brown tail moths, tent caterpillars, cankerworms, oriental hag moths, fall webworms, Japanese beetles, pine loopers, and elm leaf beetles which damage forest and shade tree foliage; - Diseases and leaf eating and sucking insects which damage forests and shade trees; and - Beetles which spread Dutch Elm Disease. - Turf Pest Any organism causing measurable deterioration in the esthetic or functional value of turf, such as, but not limited to diseases, insects, rodents and weeds. - Pesticide A pesticide is any substance or mixture of substances that is used to destroy, prevent, repel, or mitigate any pest and any substance or mixture of substances used as a plant defoliate, desiccate or growth regulator.
 A "pesticide" is any product (fungicide, herbicide, insecticide or rodenticide that has the following on the container: - EPA Registration Number: a number assigned to the "pesticide" product, such as; EPA registration number 524-445 is Roundup Herbicide.
 Signal Words: Caution (slightly toxic), Warning (moderately toxic), Danger (highly toxic).